 You can also use the generic components to configure custom equipment, such as half size racks and other custom solutions.

-It is possible to import genomes into your local genomes.
-You may find this useful when editing existing custom genomes.
+You can import genomes into your local genomes.
+You might find this useful when you edit existing custom genomes.

 - Select Planning > Data Center in the Application bar.

 - In the Open dialog box that appears, browse to, and select the file (*.cat format provided by Schneider Electric).